 Important for 2026: Repeated “late but paid” behaviour is now tracked by lenders, not just defaults.

-2. Keep Credit Card Utilisation Below 30%
+2. Keep Credit Card Utilization Below 30% to improve your Credit Score!

 Example: